While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 D. Find keywords you can rank on Google

-Finding keywords (= search terms) that people are actually looking for ist the most important thing to concentrate on.
+Finding keywords (= search terms) that people are looking for is the most important thing to concentrate on.

 If you don’t know what your audience is looking for, you might write the most helpful and valuable post ever, but people won’t find it.
 You want to be strategic in what you are writing.

 Guessing what people are searching for won’t get you very far.
 Believe me.
-When I started out, I simply wrote blog post and crossed my fingers that they will be found.
+When I started, I simply wrote blog posts and crossed my fingers that they would be found.

 If you want to invest in one product that moves the needle and makes all the difference to get visitors and potential buyers to your site then I can highly recommend investing in Keysearch.
 It is amazing, I love it and I use it for every post I write.
 If you enter KSDISC you will receive a 20% discount.